Article Five of the United States Constitution: Ratification of amendments

+This process, argues Steven Levitsky and Daniel Ziblatt, means the U.S. Constitution is the most difficult in the world to amend "by a lot".

 Ratification deadline and extension

 The Constitution is silent on the issue of whether or not Congress may limit the length of time that the states have to ratify constitutional amendments sent for their consideration.
 It is also silent on the issue of whether or not Congress, once it has sent an amendment that includes a ratification deadline to the states for their consideration, can extend that deadline.

 Deadlines

 The practice of limiting the time available to the states to ratify proposed amendments began in 1917 with the Eighteenth Amendment.
 All amendments proposed since then, with the exception of the Nineteenth Amendment and the (still pending) Child Labor Amendment, have included a deadline, either in the body of the proposed amendment, or in the joint resolution transmitting it to the states.
 The ratification deadline "clock" begins running on the day final action is completed in Congress.
 An amendment may be ratified at any time after final congressional action, even if the states have not yet been officially notified.